jalal550/jalal/README.md

 ## Features

-- **About Me:** Brief introduction and summary of my wokrs experiences.
+- **About Me:** Brief introduction and summary of my works experiences.
 - **Projects:** Highlights of some of my notable projects with descriptions and links.
 - **Resume:** Education and Works Experience.
 - **Skills:** List of skills and technologies I'm proficient in.